Decomposition into Low-rank plus Additive Matrices for Background/Foreground Separation: A Review for a Comparative Evaluation with a Large-Scale Dataset: Experimental Evaluation

 \section{Experimental Evaluation}

 First, we remind the challenges met in video-surveillance, a brief description of the Background Models Challenges (BMC) dataset \cite{205} and the measures used for the performance evaluation.
 Then, we provide the evaluation and the comparison on 32 algorithms of decomposition into low-rank plus additive matrices.
-We have chosen the BMC dataset as a recent large-scale dataset in order to compare these algorithms.
+We have chosen the BMC dataset as a recent large-scale dataset in order to compare these algorithms and to allow comparison with the experimentations conducted in the survey on the PCA framework \cite{510}.
 Qualitative and quantitative results are provided and discussed among this dataset.
 Several codes are available in the LRSLibrary \cite{550} and some software packages for partial SVD computation can be found in \cite{1001}.
+Furthermore, we have grouped different results found in literature of algorithms for which the code is not available and the experimentation were conducted by their authors on the I2R dataset \cite{203} and the ChangeDetection.net dataset \cite{202}.